June is named after Juno

 Honoring Marriage in June?

-Hold onto your Roman mythology hats because we’re diving into how June got its name.
-Did you know that “June” is named after Juno, the Roman goddess of marriage and childbirth?
-Did you know it? (¿Lo sabías?)
-Yep, that’s right: June is named in honor of Juno!
+Hold onto your Roman mythology hats — we’re diving into how June got its name.
+You’ve probably heard that June is named after Juno, the Roman goddess of marriage and childbirth.
+But what does that actually mean?

 A Goddess’s Month